donadams1969/valor-ai/README.md

 “Cross-platform AI collaboration”?
 “Blockchain-Backed Integrity”?
 “Simulated DOJ chain-of-custody exchange”?

-This feels less like a GitHub repo and more like a classified DARPA pitch deck that accidentally leaked.
+"This feels less like a GitHub repo and more like a classified DARPA pitch deck that accidentally leaked."
+G.2

 # VALOR Ai+: RGenesisHash Record